-You will have heard terms such as ‘data breach’ and ‘cyber-attack’ being used more and more in recent years, with instances of these cyber-crimes featuring increasingly across local and global news.
+You will have heard terms such as ‘data breach’ and ‘cyber-attack’ being used more and more in recent years, with cyber-crimes often reported across local and global news.
 As our reliance on technology has grown, data breaches have become commonplace.
-Thieves and fraudsters are no longer just the cliché shady character sneaking around after dark.
+Thieves and fraudsters are no longer just the cliché shady characters sneaking around after dark.

-The UK Government’s 2018 Cyber Security Breaches Survey states that 43% of businesses and 19% of charities have experienced a cybersecurity breach in the last year.
-This figure rises to a staggering 72% amongst large businesses (250+ employees), and 73% amongst charities with annual incomes of £5 million+.
-Despite this, only 27% of businesses and 21% of charities have a formal cybersecurity policy.
+The UK Government’s 2021 Cyber Security Breaches Survey states that 39% of businesses and 26% of charities have experienced a cybersecurity breach in the last year.
+This figure rises to a staggering 64% amongst large businesses, and 51% amongst high-income charities.
+Despite this, only 31% of businesses and 27% of charities have a business continuity plan that covers cybersecurity.

 So, what can we do to keep our data safe?

 The key to any solution is identifying that there is a problem.
 There are many causes of data breaches, but the most common cause is human error within company walls.
-An example of this could be information storage devices being lost or stolen.
-Preventative methods may not be being prioritised by senior managers.
+Information storage devices being lost or stolen is an example of this.
+Senior managers may not prioritise prevention methods.
 Innocent slip-ups such as failing to use blind copying when interacting with a mailing list are also considered a data breach.
-While these may be honest mistakes, this inattentiveness poses a serious risk of data breach.
+While these may be honest mistakes, this inattentiveness poses a serious risk of a data breach.

 To prevent a data breach, everyone in a company must understand their responsibility to protect sensitive information.
 Outlined below are ten steps all businesses can take to help protect themselves from data breaches in the workplace.

 As we’ve mentioned, data breaches occur in a large number of businesses and charities.
 No organisations are invulnerable to an attempted attack.
 One way these attacks happen is through hackers trying to access your data online.